-Building foundations is the crucial starting point when it comes to building a house.
-Your foundations will safely distribute the weight of your new home and prevent the subsoil from spreading, avoiding an unequal settlement of the structure, which could lead to structural issues down the line.
+Building foundations function to distribute the weight of your home, stopping the plot’s subsoil from spreading and the structure facing an unequal settlement — both of which could lead to structural problems for your home down the line.

 - mesh reinforcement in the foundation concrete

 - compressible material for lining the trenches

 - cut metal pins to use as markers ready on site

 - several rakes and pairs of wellies (you’ll be surprised how many people turn up for work in trainers)

 Be aware of any lead-in times.
 If the engineers have designed a foundation that requires reinforcement cages, these may have to be manufactured off site.

 Also think ahead to getting the services into the house, so get some lengths of pipe or ducting to take through the concrete.